krayon/pinball-mpf-game-state_fair/docs/index.rst

 *State Fair Pinball* is designed to be a "teaching machine"—ultimately a complete game that we can use for the MPF tutorial.

-Of course it would be fun to actually build a physical *State Fair Pinball* machine—something we'll probably do at some point.
 Our goal is to not use any licensed content and to make all the plans, assets, designs, etc. available for free.
-So if you want to build your own (or use the base plans for your own) then you're free to.
+So if you want to build your own (or use the base plans for your own), then you're free to.

 .. note::